 After World War II, the school system in Santa Monica was heavily overburdened.
-With pressure from parents and civic organizations, a bond election took place in 1946 that authorized a \$3,500,000 expansion of the local school system.117 Sunset Park residents benefited enormously: John Adams Middle School finally gained the earlier-planned expansion..
+With pressure from parents and civic organizations, a bond election took place in 1946 that authorized a \$3,500,000 expansion of the local school system.117 Sunset Park residents benefited enormously: John Adams Middle School gained a new auditorium (Building K), gymnasium (Building C), and shop building (Building L).

 In 1948, the expansion of Building C and construction of Building L and Building K (demolished) were completed in fulfillment of the school's original plan.
-The additions were completed by Santa Monica architect Joe M. Estep.118
+The additions were completed by Santa Monica architect Joe M. Estep.
+118